 Climb the St. Augustine Lighthouse

-The St. Augustine Lighthouse is located on Amelia Island, which is just a short drive away from St. Augustine’s historic district.
+The St. Augustine Lighthouse is located on Anastasia Island, which is just a short drive away from St. Augustine’s historic district.
 The lighthouse has a lot of history, which you can learn about at the museum and on the tour!
 Then, you can climb to the top of the lighthouse for a spectacular view!

 (If you are traveling with children, you might want to skip the next 2 suggestions unless you have a sitter.
 Instead check out this guide to traveling to St. Augustine with kids.)